isaaccorley/planetary-computer-mcp/vscode-extension/README.md

 ## Configuration

-The extension automatically detects the compiled server in your workspace.
-For custom setups:
+The extension manages the MCP server configuration in your VS Code settings automatically.
+The server is spawned by VS Code's Copilot extension when needed.

-1. Ensure `dist/src/index.js` exists in the workspace root
-2. The extension uses Node.js stdio transport for communication
-3. Server logs appear in VS Code's `Planetary Computer MCP` output channel
+### Requirements

+- VS Code 1.60+
+- GitHub Copilot extension
+- Node.js 18+ (for running the MCP server via npx)

 ## Development